aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/add-a-picture-to-an-excel-comment/_index.md

 url: /java/add-a-picture-to-an-excel-comment/
 ---

 {{% alert color="primary" %}}

 Microsoft Excel lets users customize the look and feel of spreadsheets to a great extent.
 It is even possible to add background pictures to comments.

 Comments are added to cells to record comments, anything from the details of how a formula is worked, where a value comes from or questions from reviewers.
 Adding a background image can be an aesthetic choice, or be used to strengthen branding.

 {{% /alert %}}

-#### **Microsoft Excel**
+## Add picture to Excel Comment with Microsoft Excel

 With Microsoft Excel 2007, it is possible to have an image as the background to a cell comment.
 In Excel 2007, this is accomplished (supposing the comment has already been added) this way:

 1. Right-click the cell which contains the comment.